 First-year students must meet with their assigned advisor for at least one 30-minute appointment during each term (fall and spring) to be formally advised for the subsequent term (spring and summer/fall).
-First-Year Advisors are also available for drop-in hours throughout the semester, which are times where any freshman student can walk in and meet with their assigned advisor without an appointment.
+First-year advisors are also available for drop-in hours throughout the semester, which are times where any freshman student can walk in and meet with their assigned advisor without an appointment.
 Formal advisement occurs by appointment only.
-Freshman receive both personal and university-wide communications from their First-Year Advisor throughout the year with important dates and deadlines regarding registration and other academic and university policies.
-For more information about First-Year Advising at the school of business, please click here.
+Freshmen receive both personal and university-wide communications from their first-year advisor throughout the year with important dates and deadlines regarding registration and other academic and university policies.
+Find out more about first-year advising at the business school.

-To view a digital copy of the Undergraduate Student Handbook, please click here.
+View a digital copy of the Undergraduate Student Handbook.

-For more information about FERPA, please visit the USC Registrar’s office website.
+For more information about FERPA, please visit the South Carolina Registrar office's website.

 Yes.
-Every student must meet with their assigned DMSB First Year Advisor each semester to have their Advisement Hold removed.
-Once a student has met with their assigned First Year Advisor, the Advisement Hold will be removed by the advisor.
+Every student must meet with their assigned Moore School first-year advisor each semester to have their advisement hold removed.
+Once a student has met with their assigned first-year advisor, the advisement hold will be removed by the advisor.
 It is also important to meet with your advisor each semester to make sure you are on track for graduation.

 There are some different reasons you may not be able to register for classes:

 - You have a hold or holds on your account.
 You will need to contact each of the offices stated on your Self Service Carolina account to get the hold(s) removed.
-If you have any advisement hold and have already been formally advised, please contact your assigned DMSB First Year Advisor as soon as possible.
+If you have any advisement hold and have already been formally advised, please contact your assigned first-year advisor as soon as possible.

-Some resources offered at the University of South Carolina include: The Student Success Center, located in the Thomas Cooper Library-Mezzanine Level, has programs such as Supplemental Instruction and Tutoring.
+Some resources offered at the University of South Carolina include: The Student Success Center, located in the Thomas Cooper Library, Mezzanine Level, has programs such as Supplemental Instruction and Tutoring.
 Also, the University Advising Center, located in Close-Hipp, Suite 381, offers Academic Success Coaching sessions.
-It is also recommended to meet with the instructor and/or TA for the class, as well.
+It is also recommended to meet with the instructor or TA for the class, as well.

-Grade Forgiveness is a policy in which a student at USC can use a total of two times.
-If you decide to use this policy, please make sure you retake the class for the second time at an approved USC campus.
+Grade Forgiveness is a policy in which a student at South Carolina can use a total of two times.
+If you decide to use this policy, please make sure you retake the class for the second time at an approved UofSC campus.
 You will also need to ensure that any financial awards will not be affected by using this policy.